This article was written 8 years ago how far do you think Decathlon have come and what is different now. Comment below and see what people think?

 Decathlon has become a designer of brands that controls its own distribution.

-With over 20 brands and research and development facilities all over France to develop the latest designs, they continue to innovate with dedicated product development and design team for each sporting category.
+With over 20 brands and research and development facilities all over France to develop the latest designs, they continue to innovate.
+They have a dedicated product development and design team for each sporting category.

 The Decathlon principle is clear – to reduce its main manufacturer brands and to develop its own brands.
 But this wasn’t originally the case.

-These brands then became autonomous, decentralized business units, with dedicated teams with the objective being to turn them not into labels on products, but forces for creative proposals at the best prices, and with an appeal to passionate men and women.
+These brands then became autonomous, decentralized business units, with dedicated teams.
+The objective was to turn them not into labels on products, but forces for creative proposals at the best prices.
+Additionally, they hoped these brands would appeal to passionate people.

-These business units and brands were then located close to where the sports are practiced, so that the internal teams can live them out, and local opinion leaders can play a role in their creation: Triode by the sea, Quench in the mountains.
+These business units and brands were then located close to where the sports are practiced, so that the internal teams can live them out.
+Local opinion leaders also play a role in their creation: Triode by the sea, Quench in the mountains.
 They communicate independently of one another.

 Its a strategy that plays out effectively in an in-store environment that is spacious and uncluttered.

-Departments are clearly identified in the same way that the brands associated with the particular sports wrapped themselves around the proposition.
+Departments are clearly identified in the same way.
+The brands associated with particular sports wrapped themselves around the proposition.

 Its compelling.
 Inviting.
 The breadth of product appeals to the weekend warrior as much as it does to the serious athlete.

 In 2017, the group announced an increase of its turnover by four per cent in like-for-like sales to 11 billion euro.
 Web sales only accounted for 4.5 per cent (up from 4.1%) but is a key area of focus for future development.
-Main stream brands are being almost entirely phased out leaving the in-house brands to drive the business forward.
+Mainstream brands are being almost entirely phased out.
+This leaves the in-house brands to drive the business forward.

-Its an evolution that appears more and more acceptable to the UK market and is the antithesis of the Sports Direct “Selfridges of Sport” strategy.
+Its an evolution that appears more and more acceptable to the UK market.
+It is also the antithesis of the Sports Direct “Selfridges of Sport” strategy.

 It remains to be seen how things will evolve in the future but, in the meantime, don’t be surprised if you find me lost in the Oxford store!